Winter Hiking Series

 WHS group on the Ammonoosuc Ravine Trail

-For over 20 years the New Hampshire Chapter has offered the Winter Hiking Series (WHS) and is pleased to do so again in 2025.
-The goal of this series is to provide serious, experienced 4000 footer hikers with the knowledge and training to safely hike the larger mountains of the Northeast during the winter months.
+For over 25 years the New Hampshire Chapter has offered the Winter Hiking Series (WHS) and is pleased to do so again in 2026.
+The goal of this series is to provide serious, experienced 4000-footer hikers with the knowledge and training to safely hike the larger mountains of the Northeast during the winter months.
 The focus of this series is on winter day hikes in the mountains of the Northeast, especially those in the White Mountains of New Hampshire.
 It is NOT a winter backpacking workshop.

-The WHS will be taught by experienced winter hikers and AMC Trip Leaders / Instructors; Larry Yetter, Wanda Rice, John Williams, Ann Boland, Lisa Hart, Tom Ickes, Bill Nesheim, and others.
+The WHS will be taught by experienced winter hikers and AMC Trip Leaders / Instructors; Larry Yetter, Wanda Rice, Ann Boland, Lisa Hart, Bill Nesheim, Don Walters, David Geiger and others.

 The WHS begins with a weekend in early November and continues with a series of four strenuous hikes of increasing difficulty ending in January.
 During that time participants will gain experience, confidence, and knowledge concerning aspects of appropriate gear, clothing, nutrition, and techniques for safe winter hiking.